Andrew Luster

-Andrew Stuart Luster (born December 15, 1963) is heir to the Max Factor cosmetics fortune and a convicted sex offender.
-He is the great-grandson of cosmetics giant Max Factor Sr. In 2003 he was convicted of multiple sexual assaults using the date-rape drug GHB.
+Andrew Stuart Luster (born December 15, 1963) is an American convicted sex offender and the heir to the Max Factor cosmetics fortune.
+He is the great-grandson of cosmetics giant Max Factor Sr. In 2003, he was convicted of multiple sexual assaults using the date-rape drug GHB.

 Early life

 Andrew Luster is the son of Henry Luster, a psychiatrist, and Elizabeth Luster (née Shore).
-His mother was the adopted daughter of Max Factor, Sr.'s daughter Freda.
+His mother was the adopted daughter of Max Factor Sr.'s daughter Freda.
 He grew up in Malibu, California, and attended Windward School in Los Angeles.

 After graduating, Luster moved to Mussel Shoals, California, living on a $1 million trust fund and living in a $600,000 cottage on the beach.
 According to the Los Angeles Times, this move and Luster's "freewheeling lifestyle" weakened his "already tenuous" ties to the Factor family, which was heavily involved in the arts and philanthropy.

 Sexual assault charges and conviction

 In 2000, Luster was arrested when a student at a local college told police that she had been raped at Luster's home.
 Upon investigation, police charged Luster with drugging three women with the date-rape drug GHB, sexually assaulting them, and video-taping the assaults, having found videotapes of the assaults when they searched his home.
 After paying $1 million bail, Luster failed to appear in court to defend himself against the charges in January 2003.
 Luster was convicted in absentia and sentenced to 124 years in prison.

-Luster's legal case earned major attention due to his family's wealth, and in January 2003 the FBI issued a warrant for Unlawful Flight to Avoid Prosecution.
+Luster's legal case earned major attention due to his family's wealth, and in January 2003, the FBI issued a warrant for Unlawful Flight to Avoid Prosecution.
 In June 2003, he was captured by American bounty hunter Duane "Dog" Chapman in Puerto Vallarta, Mexico.
 Both Luster and Chapman were subsequently arrested by Mexican police.
 Luster was handed over to American authorities.
-Chapman's felony kidnapping charge was reduced to a misdemeanor, and his lawyer advised him to flee Mexico when he was released on bail.
+Chapman's felony kidnapping charge was reduced to a misdemeanor, and he fled Mexico when he was released on bail.
 Chapman later wrote that he believed his actions in Mexico were legal due to working closely with a Mexican police officer while in that nation, but the American judge in Luster's case refused to grant Chapman any reward or bond.
 Chapman also explained that during his pursuit of Luster, he consulted with "a forensic expert who specialized in sex crimes" who believed Luster's preference for raping unconscious, passive victims indicated a necrophile tendency that might lead to murder.

 The California Court of Appeal refused Luster's appeal, citing that Luster had been a fugitive.
 Longstanding precedent holds that fugitives flout the court's authority, and thus forfeit their right to appeal.
 The California Supreme Court and the United States Supreme Court later refused to overturn this ruling.